-The lower panel of Fig.~\ref{fig:tau2} shows the vacuum-subtracted $\tau^{(2)}_{(i,i+1)}$ across the lattice as a function of the separation between the static charges.
+The lower panel of Fig.~\ref{fig:tau2} shows the vacuum-subtracted $\tau^{(2)}_{(i,i+1)}$ across the lattice as a function of $d$.
 The nearest-neighbor entanglement is modified along the length of the string, which rapidly vanishes, changes sign in the vicinity of string breaking, then becomes confined into the mesons as they become isolated.
 This behavior is also evident in the vacuum-subtracted 4-tangle, $\tau^{(4)}_{(i,i+1,i+2,i+3)} - \tau^{(2)}_{(i,i+1)} \tau^{(2)}_{(i+2,i+3)}$, (inset of lower panel in Fig.~\ref{fig:tau2}) and in the vacuum-subtracted MI $\Delta I$, (upper panel of Fig.~\ref{fig:tau2}), both between adjacent spatial sites.
-The shape looks similar to $\tau^{(2)}_{(i,i+1)}$, indicating that much of, or all, the information is contained in the 2-tangle.\footnote{ We find the quantity $\tau^{(4)}_{(i,i+1,i+2,i+3)} -c\, \tau^{(2)}_{(i,i+1)} \tau^{(2)}_{(i+2,i+3)}\rightarrow 0$ for $c\approx 1.78$.} This suggests that (local) entanglement structure is limited to physical sites.
-There is a separation for which $\tau^{(2)}_{(i,i+1)}$ vanishes along much of the string (indicated by the red dashed line), coinciding with the point of string breaking.\footnote{We observe that the nonlocal 4-tangle i.e., ${\tau^{(4)}_{(N/2,N/2+1,i,i+1)} - \tau^{(2)}_{(N/2,N/2+1)}\tau^{(2)}_{(i,i+1)} }$ vanishes everywhere for intervals away from the center (i.e., except for nearest neighbors).} Notably, the zero that develops in $\tau^{(2)}$ and the MI tracks the maximum of the charge distribution (shown with the black dashed line) after the string breaking.
+The shape looks similar to $\tau^{(2)}_{(i,i+1)}$, indicating that much of the information is contained in the 2-tangle.\footnote{ We find the quantity ${\tau^{(4)}_{(i,i+1,i+2,i+3)} -c\, \tau^{(2)}_{(i,i+1)} \tau^{(2)}_{(i+2,i+3)}\rightarrow 0}$ for $c\approx 1.78$.
+Similarly, the nonlocal 4-tangle ${\tau^{(4)}_{(N/2,N/2+1,i,i+1)} - \tau^{(2)}_{(N/2,N/2+1)}\tau^{(2)}_{(i,i+1)} }\to 0$ for $i$ away from the center.} This suggests that (local) entanglement structure is limited to physical sites.
+There is a separation for which $\tau^{(2)}_{(i,i+1)}$ vanishes along much of the string (indicated by the red dashed line), coinciding with the point of string breaking.
+Notably, the zero that develops in $\tau^{(2)}$ and $\Delta I$ tracks the maximum of the charge distribution (shown with the black dashed line) after the string breaking.
 Deviations of $\Delta I$ from 0 show the localization of correlations as a function of $d$, reflecting the underlying structure of string breaking and meson formation.
-The $\Delta I$ in the middle region after string breaking arises from the nuclear force between the mesons, which vanishes when the mesons are sufficiently separated.
+The $\Delta I$ in the central region after string breaking arises from the nuclear force between the mesons, which vanishes when the mesons are sufficiently separated.
 It is interesting to note, that both the maximum and minimum of $\Delta I$ are within the width of the meson defined by the charge profile peak (Fig.~\ref{fig:chargespatial}).

 We use the RoM, defined in Eq.~(\ref{eq:RoMdef}), as a measure of both local and nonlocal magic.